Best Pre-Med Majors to Consider

 According to 2020 data from the American Association of Medical Colleges, the most common pre-med majors of medical school matriculants included:

 Even though these are the most popular pre-med majors, keep in mind that they do not represent all med school matriculants, much less practicing physicians.
+When considering the best pre-med majors, it is important to ensure you weigh all of your options.
+That may include non-traditional pre-med majors.

 Non-Traditional Pre-Med Majors

-Choosing a non-traditional pre-med major may help to set your application apart from other applicants and can also be beneficial in terms of demonstrating your ability to succeed in a variety of academic areas.
+Choosing a non-traditional pre-med major may best help to set your application apart from other applicants and can also be beneficial in terms of demonstrating your ability to succeed in a variety of academic areas.

 • Humanities (such as language and linguistics, gender studies, or philosophy)